Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Passing By Distinct Rock FormationPassing By Distinct Rock Formation

-In about another one-and-a-quarter kilometer, come to this bend in the trail, where the rock formations become more dramatic.
+After about another one-and-a-quarter kilometers, come to this bend in the trail, where the rock formations become more dramatic.
 Welcome to the Forcadas de San Antón, the name of these rock formations.
 Take heart, because at this point you are less than one kilometer from the "alto" or the top!

 Elle at Rocky Viewpoint in Bend in the RoadElle at Rocky Viewpoint in Bend in the Road